Jump to: finding great hotels, hostels, or Airbnb’s

 Unlike hotels, many Airbnbs have a minimum stay (most commonly 2 nights).
 So if you’re searching for a 1-night stay, you might have far fewer results than for a multi-night stay.

 A cute farmer’s house (‘trullo’) I stayed in Italy, under 20 EUR per night.
 Found it on Airbnb!

 Other ways to find cheap places to stay

 - Homeaway and VRBO are two alternatives to Airbnb.
 Check out this helpful overview of other vacation rental sites besides Airbnb that you might not know about.

 - On Homestay.com you pay to stay in a local person’s home (kind of like Airbnb), but they will also be there to host you (a bit more like Couchsurfing).

-- I haven’t mentioned this at all so far, but if you’re backpacking or travelling long-term, you can often also just follow the recommendations from other travellers you meet.
-This is particularly effective in low-cost countries in Asia and Latin America where there’s an ample supply of hostels and cheap guest houses.
-Sometimes all you have to do is go to the next town or city without a reservation, but with several good tips for hostels or guesthouses from people you’ve met.
+- Finally, I haven’t mentioned this at all so far, but if you’re backpacking or travelling long-term, you can often also just follow the recommendations from other travellers you meet.
+This is particularly effective in budget-friendly countries in Asia and Latin America where there’s an ample supply of hostels and cheap guest houses.
+Sometimes all you have to do is go to the next town or city without a reservation, but armed with several good tips for hostels or guesthouses from people you’ve met.

 Some links may be affiliate links, meaning I may earn commission from products or services I recommend.
 For more, see site policies.